importantimport/lume_theme_shiraha/README.md

 > Currently you need to enable `#view-transition-on-navigation` manually in chrome://flags.

-No need for additional Pjax or Hotwire Turbo, the most native page transition.
+No need for additional Swup or Pjax, the most native page transition.

 ### [FFF Flavored Frontmatter](https://fff.js.org)